Merry Christmas 2015!

 These tortillas are made with sprouted wheat.
 Sprouted grains are more easily digestible and your body can absorb the nutrients in them better.
 Learn more about the benefits of soaking and sprouting your grains here.
 You can use regular whole wheat too though.

-So, with these high-quality ingredients, these tortillas are healthier than store-bought.
-And they’re good.
-And not hard to make.
+With these high-quality ingredients, these tortillas are healthier than store-bought.
 Here’s the steps for how to make them:

 First, you mix your flour and salt together.
 Then you add your cold lard or butter to the mix.
-If I’m using butter, I like to grate it into the bowl with a cheese grater.
-Have you done that before?
-It’s a cool trick.
-Lard doesn’t grate as well though, so I cut my lard into small pieces before adding it.
+If I’m using butter, I like to grate it into the bowl with a cheese grater (use cold butter from the fridge).
+Lard doesn’t grate as well, so I cut my lard into small pieces before adding it.
 Then stir the mixture with a fork or pastry cutter until it forms pea-sized clumps like the picture below.

 Next, add boiling water to the flour and stir it into a ball.